Host & Moderators

 NBA Ambassador, Executive Producer, Host

 Emmy award-winning sportscaster Ahmad Rashad is the host of the Naismith Memorial Basketball Hall of Fame Enshrinement Ceremony.
 A host and commentator for NBC for 20 years, Rashad covered four Olympics and won an Emmy for his work on the 1988 Olympics in Seoul.
-He was executive producer, managing editor and host of the Emmy-nominated show NBA Inside Stuff for 16 seasons.
+He was executive producer, managing editor and host of NBA Inside Stuff for 16 seasons, which was inducted into the Naismith Hall of Fame in 2024.

 Rashad currently serves as an NBA ambassador and consultant to the New York Knicks.
-He recently produced a five-part NBA special, Ahmad Inside, for ESPN.
+He produced the award-winning NBA special, Ahmad Inside, for ESPN.
 He is also the host and executive producer of “NBA Rewind,” an interview series for NBA.com.

 An All-American at Oregon, Rashad was enshrined in the College Football Hall of Fame in 2007.
-He is also a recipient of the Pioneer Award, the highest award given by the university.
+He is also a recipient of the Pioneer Award, the highest award given by the University of Oregon.

-Rashad played 10 NFL seasons, including seven in Minnesota, where he earned four Pro Bowl selections, All-Pro honors and Pro Bowl MVP.
-In 2017, he was enshrined in the Vikings’ “Ring of Honor.”
+Rashad played 10 NFL seasons.
+In Minnesota, where he earned four Pro Bowl selections, All-Pro honors and Pro Bowl MVP, he was enshrined in the Vikings’ “Ring of Honor.”

 Stephanie Ruhle